purplesandbox/TomeRaider/README.md

 Lexile Chart:

 This chart briefly explains the average lexile ranges of different children to help you find an appropriate choice.
-There is not average given for very young children as there is no expectation placed on their reading ability.
+There is not average given for very young children as there is no expectation placed on their reading ability. (add explanation A popular method used by schools to measure a student reader's ability)

 <img width="885" alt="Screenshot 2023-05-19 at 13 43 15" src="https://github.com/purplesandbox/CFG_S3_Group4_Project/assets/128521409/2d30dc99-7c7e-48cc-a350-ae0cc9905dd4">